 - The randomize() task is virtual.
 Accordingly, it treats the class constraints in a virtual manner.
 When a named constraint is overloaded, the previous definition is overridden.

 12.4.3 Set membership

-Constraints support integer value sets and set membership operators.
+Constraints support integer value sets and set membership operators (as defined in Section 7.17).